The salary for this role is up to £45,000 pro rata, dependant on experience

 What you'll be doing

-Leading on planning matters across much of the Region’s portfolio of properties, you’ll provide expert advice on everything from local planning to development management and major infrastructure, with a strong focus on heritage.
-You will be able to tackle a wide range of issues from major infrastructure proposals to listed buildings, from protected landscapes to urban green space.
-With your proven experience colleagues will look to you for in-depth, up-to-the-minute advice and guidance.
+Leading on planning matters across much of the Region’s portfolio of properties, you’ll provide expert advice, with a strong focus on heritage and conservation on everything from local planning to development management and major infrastructure proposals.
+You will be able to tackle a wide range of issues, from external proposals affecting listed buildings, protected landscapes and urban green spaces to assisting the NT with planning aspects of conserving and developing the potential of our special places .
+With your proven experience, colleagues will look to you for in-depth, up-to-the-minute advice and guidance.
 Like everyone here, you’ll relish the challenge of helping more and more people to enjoy our magical places and spaces, and to safeguard them for ever, for everyone.

 Who we're looking for

 You will have the following, but not limited to:

 •Practical knowledge of urban and rural planning, major infrastructure, environmental issues, landscape, conservation and sustainable development.

 •You’ll have an up-to-date understanding of what’s happening in the wider world of land use and planning (including relevant legislation).